 Overall, this sounds very interesting.
 After all, producing content that lasts “forever” is something to consider.
 Giving the wheel the momentum to keep turning for a long time is what we all want.

-And this is not only beneficial, it is possible.
+And this is not only beneficial, but it is also possible.

 Nowadays with the use of the internet more and more on the rise, people will search more and more for answers on Google.
 However, Google itself only offers the tool.
 Who gives the answers, in fact, are the people who produce content on the internet, just like this article you are reading right now?